KhaledAjaj2026/DecorUs-storefront/README.md

 ## Motivation

 Wanted to build a website to learn how to use React Router, as well as separating concerns when styling JSX elements.
 Enjoyed the ease-of-use that came with React Router, thanks to its concise documentation.
-Found SASS variables very usedful for keeping a consistent theme across the site and across pages.
+Found SASS variables very useful for keeping a consistent theme across the site and across pages.

 ## Lessons Learned